 Contact us and we will personally help to guide you through the process.

-"Sometimes litigation is the only solution."
+Sometimes litigation is the only solution

 The majority of family law and divorce attorneys understand their client’s time and budget considerations, but there are divorce litigation attorneys who thrive on fighting, just for the sake of fighting.
 They thrive on over-litigating for the sole purpose of earning additional attorney fees with a greater concern on themselves than their client.
 Furthermore, although sometimes being tough and rigid are necessary, often times, these over-litigation or “Scorched Earth” tactics simply drive up the cost of the divorce without great benefit.

 If you and your spouse are unable to resolve one (or more) issues by means of settlement negotiations, assistance by a mediator, arbitrator or any other third party, the only other choice is to go into court.